 We seek to be a good corporate citizen, and a strong approach to ESG is important for our reputation, our ability to attract investors, our customers and our relationship with employees and regulators, and the communities in which we operate.

-When evaluating new life insurance acquisitions, ESG considerations form part of our evaluation process.
-Resolution Life will include diligence information on the proposed acquisition, and this information, including MSCI ESG data (or an equivalent), will be included in board packs.
+When evaluating new life insurance acquisitions, ESG considerations may form part of our evaluation process.
+Resolution Life will include diligence information on the proposed acquisition, and this information, will be included in board packs.

 As a Group we: